 In 2010 Uzma had begun to collect objects.
 And these objects fuelled her memories.
 She had visited Fancy’s home, and now held a treasured very small passport-sized photograph of Fancy.
 Uzma collected a stone that had been thrown on the streets outside her home.
 I held it.
 Felt its weight and shape.
 For Uzma it was the accumulation and collection of these otherwise obscure objects that helped her make sense of this mad world.

-Uzma had visited the home of Adil Ramzan, a 12 year old boy from Palhalan, who also lost his life in 2010.
-His family had not been allowed to remove his injured body from the street.
-Uzma told me that hours later when they eventually reached the hospital the army also arrived, and it was here in the hospital that they eventually shot 12 year old Adil Ramzan to death.
-These were mad times.
-At his home Adil’s mother had shown Uzma his cupboard, left almost untouched as if they were waiting for his return.
-Uzma looked through one of his school books.
-In it he had written, as any 12 year old school boy might, about the democratic ideals of liberty, sovereignty and justice.
-Adil met with death at the hands of the world’s largest democracy.
-These are mad times, indeed.
+Uzma had visited the home of Adil Ramzan, a 12-year-old boy from Palhalan, who also lost his life in 2010.
+“His family had not been allowed to remove his injured body from the street for hours.
+When they eventually reached hospital,” Uzma said, “the army did too.”
+The army killed Adil as he lay injured in a hospital bed.
+“At home Adil’s mother showed me his cupboard.
+It was almost untouched, as if they were waiting for him to return.
+His mother even invited me to look through his schoolbooks.
+On one page he had written, as any 12 year old might, about the democratic ideals of liberty, sovereignty, and justice.”
+Yet, Adil met his death at the hands of the world’s largest democracy.
+These are mad times.

 Despite the burden, Uzma also found something affirmative in memory.
 “I once met a woman who had lost six sons and her husband in the conflict, and she still, stoically expressed her belief in the fight for azadi (freedom).”
 There was a deep strength here that made us both smile.
 “I also remember how my mother once forced the soldiers to remove their boots before she would allow them to search our prayer room during a raid.”
 At times like these Uzma feared for her mother, “But at the same time I was in awe of her gentle yet sure defiance.”
 This defiance persists in Uzma’s soul too.